interkosmos/rim/README.md

          2 rows selected.
 ```

-The label of the column is given with the `%` operator.
-The `delete` command
-removes rows from a table:
+The `delete` command removes rows from a table:

 ```
 Rim: delete rows from techs where id = 5
         1 rows were deleted.
 ```

-We can close the database with `close` and quit the RIM program with `exit`.
+Close the database with `close` and quit the RIM program with `exit`.

 ## FORTRAN 77
 The example program `example.f` uses the database schema `sample` that was